 Private Assistance and Support

-Case Managers within the Office of the Dean of Students can provide assistance to students engaged in Title IX investigations.
+Case Managers in the Office of the Dean of Students can provide general assistance to students engaged in Title IX investigations.
 Case Managers can discuss campus and community resources, discuss adjustments or needs or interim action, and serve as a referral agent to students who need additional support.